nicolemne/gameratings-frontend/README.md

 - Antonio Rodriquez, my new mentor at Code Institute.
 Antonio has been incredibly helpful, showing great patience and providing informative guidance throughout the project.
 His expertise and support have made a significant impact on my learning and development.
 - Joseph Doble has offered valuable assistance with sourcing relevant information and explaining the intricacies of various concepts.
 His help has been greatly appreciated.
 - Tutor Support, their patience, and willingness to address my endless questions have been instrumental in my learning process and growth.
+- Student Care, for their understanding and help.